Yiheng-Gao/Environmental-Activity-Information-Website/README.md

 # Environmental Activity Information Website

 This project is a web platform designed to display and manage environmental activity information.
-It provides user registration/login, activity browsing, activity signup, and an admin backend for activity management.
+It provides user registration/login, activity browsing, activity signup, user dashboard and an admin backend for activity management.
 The system is built using **Django 5**, **SQLite**, and supports media uploads such as activity images.

 ---